hoschi/test_tvShowManager/README.md

 This is my testbed/playground project for angularjs and sails.js.
+It isn't secured in any way.
 DONT USE TRY THIS AT HOME.

 # Install